DevExytra/np-interactions/README.md

 Do not change anything in the client/main.lua you could break things.
 If you want to Remove the trashcan interactions delete the trashcan.lua.

+It does currently not include all vehicles because I was too tired you need to add them yourself!

 # Dependencies
 In order to make the search trash to work: https://github.com/KevinGirardx/qb-trashsearch/blob/main/config.lua